Ana Martin

 Simple names for sophisticated pets

 Using a Latin name will give your pet a touch of mystery.
-If you are reading the Cambridge Latin Course, you will know that Cerberus, the three-headed dog that guards the Underwold, is a pretty cool name for a dog, so head here for more dog names from mythology.
+If you are reading the Cambridge Latin Course, you will know that Cerberus, the three-headed dog that guards the Underwold, is a pretty cool name for a dog, so head to the Wikipedia list for more dog names from mythology if that is what you are after.
+But before that, have you considered something a bit more unusual?

 A funny option is to call your dog, erm… Dog.
 Canis has the perfect dog name structure.
 It is perfect for a dog that tends to run away and needs to be called very loudly!
 Continuing with the canids, why not choose the name of an animal that resembles your dog?
 Big and furry like a bear?
 Arctos.
 Wild and mad